Skip to main content

 Cost: weighing the pros and cons of ecommerce fulfilment models

-There are structural weaknesses in the 3PL fulfillment model; these may be countered by both scale and a highly efficient delivery.
+There are structural weaknesses in the 3PL fulfilment model; these may be countered by both scale and highly efficient delivery.
 They are:

 1. Margin requirements